Resources

 Joint program

-With Industrial & Systems Engineering Psychology, Industrial Design, and Kinesiology
+With Industrial & Systems Engineering, Psychology, Industrial Design, and Kinesiology

 Year human factors/ergonomics program was established